miversen33/netman.nvim/doc/consumerguide.md

 `False` (or nil) means that there is no need to retry, an error occurred and its up to the consumer to bubble that error up to the user.

 `function` (a callable) means that the provider needs some information from the user.
 In this case, `message` should be displayed in an input and whatever string the user replies with should be fed directly into the function.
 This is a means for the provider to allow the consumer to shape the callbacks within the consumer's UI/UX while still allowing the provider to get whatever information it needs.
 This will likely be used for "confirmations" and "password" retrieval as an example.

+`default` may be provided and will always be a string if it is.
+This variable is meant to be used as the "default value" in an input that you the consumer are to render to the user

 #### Return the Read Data